danielwelch/hassio-gdrive-sync/README.md

 This triggers the `dropbox_uploader.sh` script with the provided access token.
 You can use Home Assistant automations or scripts to run uploads at certain time intervals, under certain conditions, etc.

-Gdrive Sync will only upload new snapshots to the specified path, and will skip snapshots already in the target Dropbox path.
+Gdrive Sync will only upload new snapshots to the specified path, and will skip snapshots already in the target folder.

 *Note*: The hash `7be23ff5` that is prepended to the `gdrive_sync` add-on slug above is required.